 Common Mistakes to Avoid

-• Claiming the credit on a leased system — If you lease your solar panels or sign a PPA (power purchase agreement), the leasing company gets the tax credit, not you.
-You must own the system.
+• Claiming the credit on a leased system — For qualifying pre-2026 systems, if you leased your panels or signed a PPA, the leasing company got the credit, not you.
+You had to own the system.

-• Forgetting to include all eligible costs — Many homeowners leave money on the table by not including battery storage, electrical panel upgrades, or permitting fees.
+• Forgetting to include all eligible costs on a 2025 claim — If your system was completed in 2025, don't leave out battery storage, electrical panel upgrades, or permitting fees.

-• Confusing tax credit with tax deduction — A $8,400 credit reduces your tax bill by $8,400.
+• Confusing tax credit with tax deduction — An $8,400 credit reduces your tax bill by $8,400.
 A deduction of the same amount might only save you $1,800–$2,800 depending on your bracket.
-The ITC is a credit — much more valuable.
+That difference is exactly what was lost.